mjhaskell/ubuntu-setup/instructions/install_windows.md

     - `p` (print - verify changes)
     - `w` (write changes)
   - `systemctl poweroff` (reboot after writing to partition table)
-  - Boot last time into the Ubuntu Live ISO flash drive and run installer
+  - Boot last time into the Linux Live ISO flash drive and run installer
     - When option comes up to install Ubuntu, select "Something else" for manual control
     - Format your Linux partition as ext4 and mount to /